 Dr. Roberts was president of the Inlet Beach Water Company, president of Economic & Communication Services, advisor to J.P.
 Morgan asset management, advisor to Tiedemann-Goodnow, advisor to Lazard Freres Asset Management, and a member of corporate and financial boards.

-Dr. Roberts’ latest book is How the Economy Was Lost: The War of the Worlds, published in January, 2010 by CounterPunch/AK Press.
+Dr. Roberts’ latest books are The Empire of Lies, The Neoconservative Threat To World Order, How America Was Lost, and The Failure of Laissez Faire Capitalism.
+These books have had English, German, French, Czech, Chinese, Korean editions and a forthcoming Russian edition of How America Was Lost.
+In January, 2010, CounterPunch /AK Press published How the Economy Was Lost.
 The Tyranny of Good Intentions, co-authored with IPE Fellow Lawrence Stratton, was published by Prima Publishing in May 2000.
 A new edition, now in a second printing, was published by Crown Publishing Group, a division of Randon House, in 2008.
 Chile: Two Visions—The Allende-Pinochet Era, co-authored with IPE Fellow Karen Araujo, was published in Spanish by Universidad Nacional Andres Bello in Santiago, Chile, in November 2000.
 The Capitalist Revolution in Latin America, co-authored with IPE Fellow Karen LaFollette Araujo, was published by Oxford University Press in 1997.
 A Spanish language edition was published by Oxford in 1999.
 The New Color Line: How Quotas and Privilege Destroy Democracy, co-authored with IPE Fellow Lawrence Stratton, was published by Regnery in 1995.
 A paperback edition was published in 1997.
 Meltdown: Inside the Soviet Economy, co-authored with IPE Fellow Karen LaFollette, was published by the Cato Institute in 1990.
 Harvard University Press published Roberts’ book, The Supply-Side Revolution, in 1984.
 Widely reviewed and favorably received, the book was praised by Forbes as “a timely masterpiece that will have real impact on economic thinking in the years ahead.”
 Dr. Roberts is the author of Alienation and the Soviet Economy, published in 1971 and republished in 1990.
 He is coauthor with Matthew Stephenson of Marx’s Theory of Exchange, Alienation and Crisis, published in 1973 by the Hoover Institution Press and republished in 1983 by Praeger Publishing.
-A Spanish language edition was published in 1974 in Madrid by Union Editorial..
+A Spanish language edition was published in 1974 in Madrid by Union Editorial.

 Dr. Roberts was awarded the Treasury Department’s Meritorious Service Award for “his outstanding contributions to the formulation of United States economic policy.”